magikghost/recur-macOS/Sound-reactivity-[work-in-progress].md

 use `"NAV_SND": ["sound_set_config_energy_threshold"]` to set the threshold of the input -- set to max to completely mute the input, minimum to have no minimum threshold at all.

-use `"NAV_SND": ["sound_set_config_energy_gain"]` to set the gain on the input signal.
+use `"NAV_SND": ["sound_set_config_energy_gain"]` to set the gain on the input signal -- set to minimum to have no input at all, max to boost input to maximum

 For best results you want to set it so that the levels are peaking/varying around 0.5 - halfway up the little bar graph indicator that is next to the listing for 'energy' on the SOUNDMOD page.
+If you get it right the modulation output will fluctuate around the 0 point.

+***

 ### [deprecated but useful if you want to send external sources into recur modulation] Using helpers/soundreact.py to read live volume from sound input